BCOA/bcoa.com/content/projects/crosby-loft-iii/index.md

     colWidth: "6"
     image: crosby_kitchen-dining_019.jpg
     offsetWidth: "6"
+    caption: View through to Study — through to Master Bath
   - type: image
     colWidth: "10"
     image: crosby_primary-bathroom_015.jpg
     offsetWidth: "2"
+    caption: View of Master Bathroom
 ---
 The owners of this 2300sf converted loft in Soho knew what was hidden beneath would hold the aesthetic they desired.
-Having seen hints of what the building had to offer, they were able to hone in on a selection of choices that highlighted the buildings bones in this contextual soho location
+Having seen hints of what the building had to offer, they were able to hone in on a selection of choices that highlighted the buildings bones in this contextual Soho location